andcut/snakecult-site/content/topics/_index.md

 ---
-title: "All Topics Matrix"
+title: "Topics Index"
-description: "Browse all topics and tags."
+layout: "list"
-layout: "topics_list" # Use a custom layout
+description: "Overview of all research topics covered on SnakeCult.net."
 draft: false
 ---

-Navigating the knowledge streams...
+Explore every research topic aggregated in one place.